 - Schedule 5 - the full list of these pathogens and toxins of the Anti-terrorism, Crime and Security Act 2001 (please note there are outstanding changes to take place on this site)

 - Security of Pathogens and Toxins (Exceptions to Dangerous Substances) Regulations 2002.

-If your site holds or intends to hold agents in hazard group 3 or above, you must notify the Home Office, who will arrange a site visit by the relevant CTSA.
+If your site holds or intends to hold material listed on Schedule 5 of the Anti-terrorism Crime and Security Act 2001, you must notify the Home Office, and a site visit by the relevant CTSA will be arranged.
 The CTSA will conduct a survey and provide security advice and guidance.

 Qualifying sites must be able to demonstrate that they are operating securely before they are granted authority by NaCTSO (on behalf of the Home Office).

 Personnel security will also need to be demonstrated.
 You need to conduct pre-employment screening.
 Check the advice from CPNI on personnel security.

 If you are holding any pathogens or toxins or have any questions, please contact your local CTSA.

 If you have certain radioactive materials on your site, you must take the security measures as required by the conditions of your licence.